Our Yacht is a 2007 Jeanneau Sun Odyssey 39DS. She is a very comfortable boat, with two cabins and a lovely saloon area, below decks.

 We sailed across the Atlantic from Tenerife in the Canary Islands with our eldest son Nick.
 We didn’t have the smoothest of crossings, but one very calm day, Nick got out his Drone and shot some amazing footage!
 Click the play button to see how we looked from 500 feet.

-(click the play arrow below to see video)
+(click the play arrow to see the video)

 Now though we prefer the calm warm waters of the Caribbean Sea